Blazeje/login_app_applover/README.md

 # applover_app

-A new Flutter application with Applover login UI using BloC
+A new Flutter application with Applover login UI using BloC.

+This repository will be public for 5 more days

 ## Getting Started